3 / 5 Stars

 Champlain Small Company is losing a bit of its luster.

-As of May 03, 2013, the fund has assets totaling almost $908.28 million invested in 92 different holdings.
+As of November 05, 2013, the fund has assets totaling almost $1.14 billion invested in 87 different holdings.
 Its portfolio consists primarily of shares of small and midsized companies.

 The fund is largely defined by management's cautious approach.
 Management spreads the fund's assets across a large number of sectors and companies.
 As of the end of April, no single company accounted for more than 2 percent of the fund's assets.
 Meanwhile, the fund sports modest overweights to defensive companies that tend to hold up well during tough market conditions.
 By comparison, aggressive corners of the market, such as the technology sector, tend to occupy less space in this portfolio than they do in the portfolios of many of the fund's peers.